Hostinger vs Bluehost: Budget Hosting Showdown

 - Custom caching technology

-Optimized websites typically load in 2–4 seconds, outperforming many higher-priced competitors.
+Optimized Hostinger sites typically load in 2–4 seconds.

 - SSD storage on most plans